SPRINT Guide – everything you need to know about the Programme

 - Space technologies and data deployed in non-space markets and applications

 - Commercial-off-the-shelf (COTS) and non-space technologies deployed in space markets

 SPRINT Innovation Vouchers can also be used to support feasibility studies, business planning, market analysis and other non-technical activities vital in product development cycle.
-SPRINT Innovation Vouchers can help fund projects in two types:

-At least 20% of the total cost must come from the company as a cash contribution.
+At least 20% of the total cost should come from the company as a cash contribution.
 This can be a combination of a cash payment (via an invoice from the university to the company) and/or purchases the company makes themselves that count towards the cash contribution.
 These payments must be evidenced by the company at the end of the project via receipts.
 Examples of such purchases include, as follows:

 - Subcontract costs (work carried out by a 3rd-party in relation to the project and charged to the company).

 - Staff directly employed by, or because of, the project but funded by the company.
 Note: existing company employees cannot count towards this contribution (this is in-kind contribution)

 - Purchase of equipment, software, licences, data etc. by the company